philipObiri/jotion/README.md

 alt= A picture of the working project

-This is a repository for the Fullstack Notion Clone:
-Tech Used:  Next.js 13, React, Convex, Tailwind | Full Course 2023
+This is a repository for the fullstack notion clone built with Next.js 13, React, Convex, Tailwind

 Key Features: